vennamsandeep/calculator_project/README.md

 | `10 - 3 ^ 2`  | `1`    |

 ### Question 3 - Decimal and Negative Numbers
+question3.py: Enter complex infix expressions including negative and floating numbers such as (-20 * 1.8) / 2 or -53 + -24.

 | Input                | Output   |
 |----------------------|----------|
 | `3.5 * 3`            | `10.5`   |